denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 ```

 This setup ensures that each `container` is restricted to writing only to its designated subdirectory, preventing multiple containers from writing to the same directory, such as `/or-data`, simultaneously.
 I tested this small change, and it resolves the permissions error.
 To make this approach more modular, I’ve added some `environment` variables.
+If the environment variables are not provided, `Docker` will uses the default `named` volumes that are declared at the top and stores them on the `root` device.

 ```

+# OpenRemote v3
+#
+# Profile that runs the stack by default on https://localhost using a self-signed SSL certificate,
+# but optionally on https://$OR_HOSTNAME with an auto generated SSL certificate from Letsencrypt.
+#
+# It is configured to use the AWS logging driver.
+#
 volumes:
   proxy-data:
   manager-data:
   postgresql-data:

 services:
   proxy:
     image: openremote/proxy:${PROXY_VERSION:-latest}
     restart: always